PrinfD/aoc/README.md

-# aoc
+# Advent of Code

-Just a few lines to solve advent of code
+Keep it short